 All mitigation measures proposed for deployment will be reviewed in light of current technical and scientific understanding prior to agreement by the Advisory Group, with final approval by Regulators / Competent Authorities, prior to deployment.

-A series of potential mitigation measures will be agreed pre deployment and will form a tiered hierarchy of mitigation available to the Advisory Group.
+A series of potential mitigation measures will be agreed pre deployment and will form a tiered hierarchy of mitigation available to the Applicant.
 Examples of what such a hierarchy of mitigation could include are:

 Tier 1 – deployment of tidal devices at magnitude (MW) below levels of predicted significant adverse effect (using best available data);